Lee H. Alexander

 Lee Alexander #2 (about me).jpg

-A Michigan native and a proud Michigan Wolverine graduate, Lee grew up with a passion for the arts that led him to pursue a BFA degree at the University of Michigan.
-Lee is a four-time State Poetry Champion, a student of Asian languages, and an activist against food insecurity in urban communities.
-When Lee is not on stage or in the studio, he is organizing donations to Detroit food banks, writing poetry, reading, or collaborating on new rap lyrics.
+A Michigan native and proud graduate of the University of Michigan, Lee grew up with a passion for the arts, which inspired him to pursue a BFA.
+He is a four-time State Poetry Champion, a student of Asian languages, and an advocate for combating food insecurity in urban communities.

-Lee is excited to be in pursuit of his dreams and hopes to appear on a screen or stage near you soon!
+Lee is excited to pursue his hopes and dreams of appearing on a screen or stage near you soon!